Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

     - Vulnerabilities MUST be mitigated within the development process according to release gate requirements defined in [{{site.TITLE_SSDLC_SECDEV_SECGATES}}]({{site.URL_SSDLC_SECDEV_SECGATES}}).
     - If a vulnerability exist in prod or pre-prod, the requirements outlined in [{{site.TITLE_SSDLC_SECOP_VULNREMED}}]({{site.URL_SSDLC_SECOP_VULNREMED}}) MUST be followed.

-5. **Conduct Risk Acceptance:** If mitigation is not possible, the relevant risk MUST be accepted by the respective management function (e.g., project lead).
-For applications with an *risk class >= [HIGH]*, this risk acceptance MUST be formally documented (e.g., within a defect tracking system).

-6. **Retest After Mitigation:** Identified vulnerabilities MUST be retested after remediation to verify that countermeasures have been implemented correctly.
+5. **Retest After Mitigation:** Identified vulnerabilities MUST be retested after remediation to verify that countermeasures have been implemented correctly.

-7. **Approve Exceptions:** For *risk class >= [HIGH]*: exceptions (such as temporary workarounds) MUST be approved by the *IT security function*.
+6. **Approve Exceptions:** For *risk class >= [HIGH]*: exceptions (such as temporary workarounds) MUST be approved by the *IT security function*.

-8. **Regular Review:** Open security defects SHOULD be regularly reviewed for relevance and possible quick wins.
+7. **Regular Review:** Open security defects SHOULD be regularly reviewed for relevance and possible quick wins.

 ## {{site.TITLE_SSDLC_SECTESTS_SECSCANS}}